GMeenaMadhuri/Dash-Project/README.md

 In this project, we will implement a dashboard for COVID 19 spread analysis in some of the states in USA.
 This dashboard will provide many visualizations for the study of coronavirus spread.
 Dash is a python framework for buidling web applications.
-Check the below link to know more information about Dash. https://pypi.org/project/dash/
+Check the below link to know more information about Dash: https://pypi.org/project/dash/